open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

 to manage the additional placement APIs.

 ### Alternative 2
-Extending the placement API with a remediationAction override.
-As the placement is evaluated the child policy remediationAction would be set to the override value.
-To support a progressive rollout without detaching most clusters from the policy there would need to be multiple placement APIs (one for inform and one for enforce).
-This approach would also require users to be aware that the remediationAction in the Policy could be overridden when debugging/evaluating when/why policies are applied.
-The controller would also need to be aware of the intended difference between child and parent policy.
+Directly manipulating the child policy remediationAction.
+As noted above there are two issues with this approach.
++ When multiple controllers are taking advantage of the Selective Policy Enforcement feature it is very difficult to manage a single shared "enforce" switch.
++ Multiple controllers own/share the child policy CR.
+This requires careful attention to overwrite scenarios.

 ### Alternative 3
 New CR, similar to PlacementBinding to represent “enforcement action”.
 Uses the same Placement APIs (PlacementRule or newer Placement) and binds with policy.
-The key here is to NOT create a parallel binding decision tree which could get out of sync with the desired bindings.
-This would be a sub-selection from the already made decision.
-This preserves flexibility and re-uses existing placement APIs, however it adds complexity to the remediation decision.
-A user would have to ensure a specific cluster is included in both the “binding” placement rule as well as the “enforcement” placement rule.
-This is likely to be error prone and adds a level of indirection that the user would need to be aware of.
+The key here is to NOT create additional APIs but to leverage existing ones.

 *The following alternatives describe drawbacks of using existing policy features to achieve the stated goals.*